can you change your decree after the fact

 A good example of a major change would be to request physical custody from your ex.
 Meaning your child lived with your ex, but now you want them to live with you.

-Minor modification, on the other hand, includes things like adjusting pickup times or switching drop off locations for weekend visits.
+Minor modification, on the other hand, includes things like adjusting pickup times or switching drop-off locations for weekend visits.

 Related Reading: Dealing With Parental Alienation

-What Is The Process for Modification After the Final Judgment?
+What Is The Process for Custody Modification?

 However, to make any permanent modifications to the parenting plan, major or minor, the court must evaluate them first.